10vivekpoddar/10vivekpoddar/README.md

 Hi, I’m Vivek Poddar! 👋
 - I am a 3rd year undergrad student with specialization in Electronics & Communication Engineering.
 - 👀 I’m interested in learning new technology
+- 🌱 I’m currently pursuing my bachelor's degree in Electronics & Communication Engineering ...
+- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me ...

 <!---